Ngere-Joseph/eCinema-MVC-app/README.md

 # eCinema-MVC-app
-A complete eTicket system for cinema with online payment option.
+A complete eTicket system for cinema with online payment option with ASP.Net MVC.